MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

    are small, Kusto actually carries out an ingestion process on them, called **rebuild**.
 Once extents reach a certain size, merging is done only for indexes.
 The extents' data artifacts in storage aren't modified.
 1. The merged extent (possibly one that tracks its lineage to other merged extents, and so on) is eventually dropped because of a retention policy.
-   When extents are dropped based on time (older x hours / days), then the creation date of the newest extent inside the merged one is used in the calculation.
+   When extents are dropped, based on time (older x hours / days), then the creation date of the newest extent inside the merged one is used in the calculation.

 ## Extent Creation time